dfinity/response-verification/packages/ic-http-certification/README.md

 ### Handling upgrades

 CEL expressions, certifications, the certification tree, and the corresponding requests and responses are not persisted across upgrades, by default.
 This means that if a canister is upgraded, all of this information will be lost.
 To handle upgrades effectively, all initialization logic run in the canister's `init` hook should also be run in the `post_upgrade` hook.
 This will ensure that the certification tree is correctly re-initialized after an upgrade.
-Most data structure, aside from the certification tree, can be persisted using stable memory, and the certification tree can be re-initialized using this persisted data.
+Most data structures, aside from the certification tree, can be persisted using stable memory, and the certification tree can be re-initialized using this persisted data.
 Care should be taken to not exceed the canister's instruction limit when re-initializing the certification tree, which can easily occur if the number of responses being certified grows very large.
-To solve this case, a stable memory compatible certification tree should be implemented, but this is unfortunately not supported yet.
+This case could potentially be addressed in the future by developing a stable memory compatible certification tree.

 ### Changing data